History

 To ensure high standards of teaching and learning in history, we implement a curriculum that is progressive throughout the whole school.
 History is taught on a two-year rolling plan in Key Stage 1, Lower Key Stage 2 and Upper Key Stage 2.
 A new topic is introduced at the start of every other half term and focuses on knowledge and skills stated in the National Curriculum.
 At Woodcocks’ Well CE (VA) Primary School, we ensure that history has the same importance given to it as the core subjects, as we feel this is important in enabling all children to gain ‘real-life’ experiences.

+Teachers plan lessons for their class using curriculum documents, outlining the essential knowledge and skills to be taught in each topic.
+Teachers can use this document to plan their history lessons suitable to their class’s interests and what they want to learn.
 At Woodcocks’ Well CE (VA) Primary School we provide a variety of opportunities for history-based learning inside and outside the classroom.
 Every year we have a ‘Humanities Enrichment Afternoon’ where the teachers plan fun, engaging activities linked to history and geography for the children to complete.
-These activities should be guided by the children’s interests in particular topics.
-The enrichment afternoon also offers an opportunity for parents to engage with the school and join in with their children’s learning.

 Impact

-We measure the impact of our curriculum through the following methods:
+We measure the impact of our history curriculum through the following methods:

-• Images and videos of the children’s practical learning
+• Formative assessment which may be marked work in books or images and videos of the children’s practical learning.

 Woodcocks' Well CE VA Primary School